Advertisement

 MATURATION or RIPENING

 Although some cheeses, once drained, are consumed fresh, others require some time to mature.
-To do this, they are placed on racks in the hâloir, a cold room which is well ventilated, with humidity of 80%.
+To do this, they are placed on racks in the hâloir, a cold room that is well-ventilated, with a humidity of 80%.
 The cheeses are then regularly turned by hand.
-The curd slowly develops a rind, which, depending on what bacteria have been used, develops a fine layer of surface mould, which may be white, yellow or brown.
+The curd slowly develops a rind, which, depending on what bacteria have been used, develops a fine layer of surface mold, which may be white, yellow, or brown.
 The temperature of the air inside the hâloir influences the taste of the cheeses.
-The cheesemaker monitors their maturation by touch, sight, smell and taste.
+The cheesemaker monitors their maturation by touch, sight, smell, and taste.

 Ripening